 “Once you see technology going in a direction that’s unstoppable, don’t get in the way or try to stem the tide,” explains Bruzzese.
 “Instead, get on board.
 The cloud train is here.”

 11 Advantages of Cloud Servers

 Beyond the benefits discussed above, what are some reasons that businesses are choosing virtual private cloud servers over using their own physical hardware?
-Businesses opt for Cloud servers because:
+Businesses opt for virtual private servers because: